Release Notes

 Merge overrides in order of specificity

 Overrides are now merged in order of specificity.
 This means that global overrides are applied first, then model overrides and finally attribute overrides.
 This allows for more fine grained control over the overrides.
-Previously more specific overrides would completely override the less specifc override.
+Previously more specific overrides would completely override the less specific override.

 const rhinoConfig = {